 The Lox: The best bagels in Cbus.
 Try the sea salt and herb!

 Fox in the Snow: The most hipster and Instagramable coffee shop in Cbus.
 They have the most delightful pastries (the blueberry galette and sticky bun are my favorites) and an epic egg sandwich.

 Northstar: Consistently tasty counter-service café with incredible brunch, salads, sandwiches, pizzas, and more.
 Everything is impeccably sourced and predominantly organic.
 Perfect for a quick bite!
 The ricotta pancakes and the veggie burger are heaven and the chocolate truffle cookie may be my favorite dessert in town.

-Harvest Pizzeria: Our favorite pizza, hands down.
+Harvest Pizzeria: Our other favorite pizza, especially when we want thin, chewy crust.
 The Spicy Yuma (I get no sausage) is incredible as is the Kale Caesar.
 The Bexley and Clintonville locations have expanded food menus beyond pizza but I think the German Village one has the best atmosphere.
-I also love Natalie’s Coal-Fired Pizza and bonus points for the live jazz.
-My favorite late night pizza is Mikey’s, unicorn sauce not optional.

 Brassica: Northstar’s little sister concept, Brassica is fast-casual Mediterranean food.
 Don’t skip the luscious homemade whole wheat pita bread!

 FUSIAN: Build your own sushi roll.
 Great fast casual sushi on-the-go.